Table of contents

 Choose a SUP board with a larger surfaced deck pad.
 Generally, when paddling on murky waters, you will need to move around the board frequently to find the best position and you’ll want a top that has more traction as you try to get balance.

-You should consider fins that are low-profile to avoid getting entangled on obstacles.
+You should consider fins that are low-profile for whitewater paddling to avoid getting entangled in obstacles.
 Paddleboards with a low fin allow you to surf on whitewater and helps you stay on the board even on knobby waters.
 3-Fin setups are also suitable for paddling in such conditions as they prevent any hurdles associated with fin boxes.

 Proper preparation can greatly lower the risk of danger when paddle boarding on whitewater.
 Knowing how to paddle board is far from enough for white water paddle boarding.
 So remember to follow the tips and have a nice white water paddle boarding session.